-The title text fields can be moved to one of nine positions using the arrow icons.
+The text fields can be moved, as a group, to one of nine positions using the arrow icons.
 Text within each of the fields can be resized using options that are shown to the left of the field on mouseover.
-Similarly, options for aligning the text left, right or center within the field are available with an alignment button shown to the right of the field.
+Similarly, options for aligning the text left, right or centre within the field are available with an alignment button shown to the right of the field.

 Video added to the background will be autoplayed, looped and muted.
-Autoplay video is not supported on all platforms, so a Fallback image is also required and will show instead on those devices (e.g. mobile browsers and old versions of IE).
+Autoplay video is not supported on all platforms, so a fallback image is also required and will show instead on those devices (e.g., mobile browsers and old versions of Internet Explorer).

 - Images will be automatically cropped to the centre on portrait screens.
-Or you can upload a different image to be shown on portrait screens
+You can use the focus point to adjust the crop, or upload a different image to be shown on portrait screens,

-- Use our image templates for safe area guides to ensure no detail is lost in cropping
+- Use our image templates for safe area guides to ensure no detail is lost in cropping, and

 - Shorthand will automatically compress JPG images for multiple device sizes.

-- Muted - remove sound in editing to reduce file size
+- Muted - (we recommend removing sound in editing to reduce filesize), and

 - Fallback image (same aspect ratio as your uploaded video).
 These images are shown before the video loads.